towardsautonomy/DatasetEquity/README.md

 # DatasetEquity: Are All Samples Created Equal?
 In The Quest For Equity Within Datasets

-This is the official implementation of the paper: DatasetEquity.
-This paper proposes a novel method to ensure dataset equity by weighing each sample differently in the training process according to its likelihood of occurrence within the dataset.
-This simple and intuitive approach boosts the performance of current state-of-the-art 3D object detection methods towards a higher NDS and mAP score.
+This paper presents a novel method for addressing data imbalance in the field of machine learning, specifically in the context of 3D object detection in computer vision.
+The proposed method involves weighing each sample differently during training according to its likelihood of occurrence within the dataset, which improves the performance of state-of-the-art 3D object detection methods in terms of NDS and mAP scores.

 ## Installation